sushiselite/datavizualizer/README.md

 # datavizualizer
 Open source webapp that currently allows users to interactively clean their dataset and generate visuals for their data.
-(Limited Functionality)
+(Limited Functionality and prone to bugs)

 It currently supports very basic functionality and is a work in progress.
-Feel free to add suggestions through the 'Issues' tab.
+Feel free to add suggestions and tell me about bugs through the 'Issues' tab.

-It currently is not being hosted anywhere.
+It currently is not being hosted anywhere yet.
 To run it and test it yourself:

 1. Download the latest tag from the [releases](https://github.com/sushiselite/datavizualizer/releases) section.